I present here an unedited draft of my book tentatively titled, A Contemplative Journey Through John.

 This is a work of love and passion.
 I say love because using the concepts of creation spirituality in conjunction with a deep study of John’s Gospel has shown me a picture of God and spirituality in a whole new, diverse, and greatly expanded way.
 I say passion because going through this study has made me passionate in telling folks about this new (for me) brighter light of God and the intimate connection with each one of us and the rest of creation.
 Shining a different light on our traditional Western view of the Bible literally sets us free to love.
-You see, I (and other scholars) believe that our understanding of the Bible, the Gospels, and more recent non-canonical texts such as found in the Nag-Hammadi Library in 1945 is greatly enhanced by approaching them through the lens of the Universal Christ or Cosmic spirituality.
+You see, I (and other scholars) believe that our understanding of the Bible, the Gospels, and more recent non-canonical texts such as discovered at the Nag-Hammadi Library in the last century is greatly enhanced by approaching them through the lens of the Universal Christ or Cosmic spirituality.
 In fact, Cosmic spirituality can give us a very different picture of what living in faith actually means.
-With the steady decline of denominational churches, perhaps this is what the fastest growing population of the faithful (the nones) are looking for.
-Before we proceed we need look at some background on John’s Gospel and why I chose it as the guide for this journey.
+With the steady decline of denominational churches, perhaps this is what the fastest growing population of the faithful, those who are spiritual but not tied to organized religion are looking for.

-Rev. Dr. Matthew Fox seems to be the greatest force for introducing these concepts back into the Western Church.
+Rev. Dr. Matthew Fox is one of the greatest forces for introducing these concepts back into the Western Church.
 He uses the phrase ‘creation spirituality,’ but some get that confused with Creationism which is very different.
 I will use the phrase Cosmic Spirituality from here on and in the daily entries for that reason.

 Cosmic Spirituality tells us that God is in everything and everything is in God.
 Called panentheism, it is much different than pantheism which says that God is everything.
 I love the Jewish midrash which tells stories of God making room within God’s self for creation.
 That makes me feel much more connected to God than what the traditional western church teaches...that God is out there somewhere or in a heaven up in the sky.

-One of the pieces of evidence he used for his theory was his own misinterpretation of Paul’s letter to the Romans.
-It actually wasn’t thought much of at the time, but when Constantine the Great became the leader of Rome and essentially the world in the early 4th century, original sin became the official theology of the Western Church.
+One of the pieces of evidence he used for his theory of original sin was his own misinterpretation of Paul’s letter to the Romans.4 The theory wasn’t actually ground breaking at the time, but when Constantine the Great became the leader of Rome and essentially the world in the early 4th century, original sin became the official theology of the Western Church.
 You see, it fit in nicely with the patriarchal state church of Rome, and it proved to be a very valuable tool for the church/state to control, subdue, and oppress the people.
-This is another good argument to keep the state and church separate!
+As a side note, this is another good argument to keep the state and church separate!

 There is no theology of original sin in Jewish tradition nor in early Christianity.
 Jesus never mentions original sin, and it is not found in the Bible.
 None of the other major faith traditions have a concept of original sin.
 Christians might then ask, ‘Why do we need Jesus?’
 I believe the entries that follow as we progress through John’s Gospel will show our need for Jesus, but in short let us say that Jesus came to show us God.
 I like to say that Jesus was God with skin on, and we needed God to show how us how desperately God loves us.

 As we journey on the via-positiva and the via-negativa we find ourselves entering into the via-creativa.
 Each of us is transformed into the true self or the self we were created to be.
-We begin to see ourselves dump the programs we automatically run in our lives and the automatic thoughts that guide us.
-We realize that these things came from a defense mechanism we set up for ourselves as we were navigating life.
+We begin to realize that we have been living our lives by running a program with automatic thoughts that guide us to repeated almost scripted actions.
+We realize that these things came from a defense mechanism we set up for ourselves beginning with the childhood wound.
 Although important and needed for us to survive in society and in our culture, this defense mechanism does/did not come from God.
 Rather it came/comes from the many super-ego voices we encountered such as parents, teachers, and experiences of society both positive and negative.
 An easy way to understand this might come from looking at prejudice, racism, and nationalism.
 These are things that are taught to us and certainly don’t come from God, yet they go into forming our personalities and false-selves which end up not serving us nor the Kingdom of God very well if at all.

 This leads us to the via-transformativa, which is God’s desire for us.
 Creation within each of us, the earth, and the Cosmos begins to be transformed into God’s vision (Kingdom of God) with our help.
 God invites us to be co-creators with God.
 Did you hear that…Co-Creators!!!
 The via-creativa changes our whole perception of creation, of work, and of life for that matter.
 When we are co-creators we learn that we can be in touch with God and others through the arts and through our work.
 We find that our work should be much more than a job...that it is a vocation.
 In that way we serve God’s desire for, ‘Thy Kingdom come, Thy will be done on earth as it is in heaven.’
 You see, we actually come to play a part of building the Kingdom of God in the here and now.
 Salvation is not something we sit around and wait for because we said some magic words…Salvation is in the here and now as we release our false self.
 As you read the entries, see if you can place them in one of the four paths.
 I will mention some along the way, and remember they can overlap.

 I invite you to begin the journey with an open mind.
-There’s that phrase again.
+There’s that phrase again, but if we desire to grow it is essential.
 It is probably best to read one entry per day so I have numbered them.
+Think of as a daily devotional for those of us who truly want to go deeper in their faith.
 You may want to take Sunday or another day off if you attend the worship gatherings of your faith tradition.
-My prayer is that you, the reader, will begin to look at possibilities, will think seriously and prayerfully about what is being presented, and realize that I don’t have or pretend to have all of the answers.
-Cosmic spirituality can set us free to love as God loves!
-I hope this is a platform that will help us think and begin to bring humankind closer together as we explore who we truly are!
+My prayer is that you, the reader, will begin to look at possibilities and will think seriously and prayerfully about what is being presented.
+As you read please realize that I don’t have or pretend to have all of the answers…my desire is to provoke thought and communion with God. spirituality can set us free to love as God loves!
+I hope and pray that this is a beginning to bringing humankind closer together as we explore who we truly are!

 Copyright ©️ C. Ashley Dotson 2019